 Designed to allow students to apply the skills learned in the didactic and lab courses to a variety of clinical settings under the direction of a preceptor.
 Clinical rotations occur at hospitals, schools, public health facilities, long term care facilities, clinical diagnostic laboratories, primary care offices, and in a variety of other specialty areas.
 The goal of the clinical experience is to expose the student to a variety of roles.
-Corequisite: ALH 124 & EMS 244

-EMS 246 Leadership in EMS 2 credits 30 class hours
+EMS 246 Leadership in EMS

 This course serves to provide the student with a deeper understanding of the major components and principles of a leadership role, as well as adapting to the changing role of the EMS provider.
 The student will learn different styles of leadership and investigate the qualities of a successful leader.
 The student will develop a comprehensive understanding of public relations, education, and Medical Direction; and their roles in the advancement of a stronger EMS system.
-Prerequisite: Must be a licensed EMS provider or hold a NREMT certification

-EMS 247 Community Paramedic 1 credit Seminar 45 lab hours
+EMS 247 Community Paramedic Seminar